apache/arrow/docs/source/developers/benchmarks.rst

 Comparison
 ==========

-One desire with benchmarks is to detect performance regressions.
-Thus, ``archery`` implements a benchmark comparison facility via the ``benchmark diff`` command.
+One goal with benchmarking is to detect performance regressions.
+To this end, ``archery`` implements a benchmark comparison facility via the ``benchmark diff`` command.